Actinopyga varians: Diet

 Actinopyga varians are detritivores and trap particles and plankton on their tentacles.
 The papillae of the tentacles hold cells that secrete the mucus, which the particles and plankton are stuck on to.
 They are highly selective deposit feeders and generally consume highly organic material.
 The tentacles surround the mouth, which from the mouth goes to the esophagus, then the foregut to the intestine.
 This is where digestion occurs.

 Reproduction

 Although not much is known about the reproductive habits of Actinopyga varians, members of the class Holothuroidea are gonochoric and have only one gonad.
-Spawning and fertilization are external; furthermore, species in the same genus, such as the Actinopyga mauritiana, have shown that although there are many physical, chemical and biological cues that have been used to successfully stimulate spawning, thermal stimulation is the most successful method of repoduction.
+Spawning and fertilization are external; furthermore, species in the same genus, such as the Actinopyga mauritiana, have shown that although there are many physical, chemical and biological cues that have been used to successfully stimulate spawning, thermal stimulation is the most successful method of reproduction.

 Development

 Echinoderms are deuterostomes.
 The larvae begin with a bilateral symmetrical embryo, and pass through several stages before reaching adulthood.
 The larvae have a three-part paired coelom that eventually develop into different parts.
 The first stage of the larve is auricularia, which starts after three days.
 This first stage has a ciliated locomotor band which leads into the next stage where the ciliated band breaks up into "girdles" in a stage called doliolaria.

 Eventually, after the larval metamorphosis, the sea cucumber settles down and becomes a fully grown species.